microsoft/FluidFramework/packages/dds/tree/docs/main/merge-semantics.md

-For example, the postcondition for our implementation of move (that the moved node will reside at the chosen destination) is not predicated on whether the node was concurrently removed or moved.
+For example, the postcondition for our implementation of move (that the moved node will reside at the chosen destination) is not predicated on the node not having been concurrently removed or moved.
 This means that when it comes to the final location of the node that is targeted by the move, there is only one possible outcome
 (the node being at the chosen destination)